Age-Related Macular Degeneration (ARMD)

 Durham, NC

-Glenn Jaffe is an Ophthalmologist in Durham, North Carolina.
-Jaffe has been practicing medicine for over 40 years and is rated as an Elite expert by MediFind in the treatment of Age-Related Macular Degeneration (ARMD).
-He is also highly rated in 30 other conditions, according to our data.
-His top areas of expertise are Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Uveitis, Endophthalmitis, and Cataract Removal.
-Jaffe is currently accepting new patients.
+Glenn Jaffe is an Ophthalmologist and a General Surgeon in Durham, North Carolina.
+Dr. Jaffe is rated as an Elite provider by MediFind in the treatment of Age-Related Macular Degeneration (ARMD).
+His top areas of expertise are Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Geographic Atrophy, Vitrectomy, and Trabeculectomy.
+Dr. Jaffe is currently accepting new patients.

 Ophthalmology